poornachandheryellolla/DataDrivenVehicleControlUsingCANprotocol/README.md

 ### REVERSE node
 #### It has GP2D12 sensor and this sensor continuously calculates the nearest object distance and sends the data to MAIN node via CAN
 ### WINDOW node
 ### This node has 8 active low LEDs.
-According to the data received from the MAIN node SW1, it lights up the LEDs
+According to the data received from the MAIN node SW1 and SW2, it lights up the LEDs